mashkovtsevlx/kittygram/README.md

-# Kittygram - Camagru 42 school proj
+# Kittygram - Camagru 42 school project
 https://kittygram.pp.ua

 Testing purpose only!
 Please, leave a comment if you found some bug.